hackfin/MaSoCist/README.md

 document and automatically create a family of Soft core featured System on Chip solutions.
 It may therefore hurt less for you.

 The MaSoCist is currently supported as docker image for local or cloud deployment only (previous LXC support dropped).
 This opensource-version currently supports:

   * Co-Simulation with GHDL
   * A limited set of virtual boards and CPU architectures
   * Compiling source code for various architectures
-  * Simple, hand-woven continous integration testing for hardware/software
+  * Simple, hand-woven continuous integration testing for hardware/software

 Synthesis in the cloud is not yet supported.
 Integration is planned, once VHDL open source synthesis is sufficiently tested.